topkecleon/telegram-bot-bash/doc/3_advanced.md

 #### Trasmission results

-On every message send to telgram (transmission) the results are provided in bash variables, like its done when a new message is received.
+On every message send to telegram (transmission) the results are provided in bash variables, like its done when a new message is received.

 **Note**: the values of the variables contains always the result of the LAST transmission to telegram,